 How will revised laws affect the state’s safety statistics?

 Motorcycle accident data collected over the upcoming riding seasons will shed light on the wisdom of legislative efforts to balance safety with rights.
 Meanwhile, drivers should expect to remain bound by motor vehicle safety laws.

-Regardless of the type of vehicles involved, negligence that results in crash injuries could come at a cost.
+Regardless of the type of vehicles involved, negligence that results in motorcycle accidents could come at a cost.
 Yet, as always, buying adequate health insurance is a wise first step for anyone who wants to take their bike onto the open road.